Skip to main content

 }

-Every event handler has access to an optional e argument which is shorthand standing for event that you can use to either read information about it or perform actions on the event that has just have occurred.
+Every event handler has access to an optional e argument which is a shorthand standing for event.
+You can use this argument to either read information about the event or perform actions on it.

-Among those actions is being able to call the stopPropagation method on the e object to prevent the event from bubbling to its parent.
+Among those actions is being able to call the stopPropagation method to prevent the event from bubbling up to its parent.

 Alternative to Propagation

-You can absolutely do that as an alternative to propagation in the React way.
-By just passing the parent’s event handler as a prop and then calling it after stopping the propagation and running some code.
+You can achieve that by passing the parent’s event handler as a prop and then calling it after stopping the propagation and running some code.

 function Parent(){